Project: Research-practical project “Living Communities”

 Seminar №11.
 24.12.2024

-The seminar focused on discussing the concept of the «second person» as a mediator of a unique mode of communication within the parish community.
+concept of the «second person» as a mediator of a unique mode of communication within the parish community.
 This figure has no formal obligations within the church community but plays a key role in establishing and maintaining connections both within the parish and beyond.
 Unlike the priest, the «second person» is not a cleric, which allows parishioners to build horizontal rather than vertical relationships with them.
 In this way, they create an alternative source of authority, fostering open and informal interaction within the community.

 Seminar №12.
 21.01.2025